pexip/os-bind9/doc/arm/reference.rst

    updates are allowed.
 It specifies a set of rules, in which each rule either grants or denies permission for one or more names in the zone to be updated by one or more identities.
-Identity is determined by the key that signed the update request, using either TSIG or SIG(0).
+Identity is determined by the key that signed the update request, using TSIG.
 In most cases, :any:`update-policy` rules only apply to key-based identities.
 There is no way to specify update permissions based on the client source address.